Skip to main content

 Personal access tokens

-Example of using the personal access token in a header:
+Pass a personal access token in the Private-Token header:

 curl --header "Private-Token: nY0mqSjNT.2bb5895e-f205-4e9a-a93a-283cc8c65e69" https://api.event1.io/graphql

-You can create personal access tokens on you account page.
+You can create and manage personal access tokens on your account page.

 Authorization